-The total commitment and disbursement levels in the Enacted Capital Plan reflect, among other things, projected capacity under the State's statutory debt limit, anticipated levels of Federal aid, and the timing of capital activity based on known needs and historical patterns.
-The following capital projects information relates to FY 2019.
+The total commitment and disbursement levels in the Capital Plan reflect, among other things, projected capacity under the State's statutory debt limit, anticipated levels of Federal aid, and the timing of capital activity based on known needs and historical patterns.
+The following capital projects information relates to FY 2020.

-FY 2019 Capital Projects Spending
+FY 2020 Capital Projects Spending

-Spending on capital projects is projected to total \$15.1 billion in FY 2019, which includes \$672 million in "off-budget" spending.
+Spending on capital projects is projected to total \$14.3 billion in FY 2020, which currently includes \$551 million in "off-budget" spending.
 "Off-budget" spending refers to capital spending that occurs directly from bond proceeds held at public authorities, but still requires an enacted appropriation and bonding authorization.
-The Enacted Budget included authorization that provides the State with the option of paying for "off-budget" capital expenses.
-Overall, capital spending in FY 2019 is projected to increase by \$3.9 billion (34 percent) from FY 2018.
+Overall, capital spending in FY 2020 is projected to increase by \$1.6 billion or 12.2 percent from FY 2019.

-In FY 2019, transportation capital spending is projected to total \$6.1 billion, which represents 40 percent of total capital spending.
-Economic development spending is projected to account for 14 percent, higher education capital spending is anticipated to represent 10 percent, and spending related to parks and the environment represents 7 percent.
-The remaining 29 percent is projected to be comprised of spending for health care, mental hygiene, social welfare, public protection, education, general government, and other purposes, which include Special Infrastructure Account Investments such as the Thruway Stabilization Program.
+In FY 2020, transportation spending is projected to total \$5.4 billion, which represents 38 percent of total capital spending.
+Economic development spending accounts for 12 percent, higher education accounts for 10 percent, and spending related to parks and the environment represents 8 percent.
+The remaining 32 percent comprises spending for health care, mental hygiene, social welfare, public protection, education, general government, and the all other category, which includes Special Infrastructure Account investments such as the Thruway Stabilization Program.